 If the venous valves no longer close tightly, the blood in the veins can flow back down and it becomes congested and pools in the lower parts of the legs.
 The vein walls capitulate against the higher pressure and the veins widen.
 The result of this is that the venous valves now close even less than they did before.
 Moreover, the distended veins eventually become visible as thin spider veins and the larger veins as convoluted, bluish varicose veins, many of which also protrude conspicuously under the skin.
 The blood that has pooled in the veins also leads to fluid leaking out into the surrounding tissues.
 Therefore, swollen legs and thick ankles are also a sign of venous insufficiency.
 If the disease continues to progress further, doctors call it chronic venous insufficiency (CVI).

 Causes of venous insufficiency

 The risk of developing venous insufficiency rises with increasing age, usually those over 50.
-Someone with a history of blood clots is also a higher risk.
+Someone with a history of blood clots is also at a higher risk.
 Women are far more often affected than men.
-The reasons for this are the different structure of female connective tissue and the female hormone estrogen.
-This is why venous insufficiency also develops more frequently during pregnancy, because the estrogen concentration is particularly high during this time.
+The reasons for this are the different structures of female connective tissue and the female hormone estrogen.
+This is why venous insufficiency also develops more frequently during pregnancy because the estrogen concentration is particularly high during this time.
 Hereditary predisposition is also a cause of venous insufficiency.
 In this case, several members of the family may suffer from the disease.
 Obesity and activities that require long periods of standing or sitting can also favor the onset of venous insufficiency.

 What happens if venous insufficiency is not treated